ippontech/blog-usa/posts/innovative-snowflake-features-caching.md

 The SSD Cache stores query-specific FILE HEADER and COLUMN data.
 This cache type has a finite size and uses the Least Recently Used policy to purge data that has not been recently used.

+### How does Snowflake Reconcile Cached Data when Underlying Data Changes?
+Each query submitted to a Snowflake Virtual Warehouse operates on the data set committed at the beginning of query execution.
+The query optimizer will check the freshness of each segment of data in the cache for the assigned compute cluster while building the query plan.
+This query plan will include replacing any segment of data which needs to be updated.
+Each virtual warehouse behaves independently and overall system data freshness is handled by the Global Services Layer as queries and updates are processed.

 ---
 During this blog, we've examined the three cache structures Snowflake uses to improve query performance.
 For a study on the performance benefits of using the ResultSet and Warehouse Storage caches, look at [Caching in Snowflake Data Warehouse](https://www.analytics.today/blog/caching-in-snowflake-data-warehouse).